Train: Unpowered rail vehicles

 Early train cars were small and light, much like early locomotives, but over time they have become larger as locomotives have become more powerful.

 Passenger trains

 A passenger train is used to transport people along a railroad line.
 These trains may consist of unpowered passenger railroad cars (also known as coaches or carriages) hauled by one or more locomotives, or may be self-propelled; self propelled passenger trains are known as multiple units or railcars.
 Passenger trains travel between stations or depots, where passengers may board and disembark.
 In most cases, passenger trains operate on a fixed schedule and have priority over freight trains.
+In Europe, passenger trains are assigned to different train categories.

 Passenger trains can be divided into short and long distance services.

 Long distance trains

 Long distance passenger trains travel over hundreds or even thousands of miles between cities.
 The longest passenger train service in the world is Russia's Trans-Siberian Railway between Moscow and Vladivostok, a distance of 5772 mi.
 In general, long distance trains may take days to complete their journeys, and stop at dozens of stations along their routes.
 For many rural communities, they are the only form of public transportation available.